autowarefoundation/ros2_socketcan-release/README.md

+# Archive Announcement

+This repository has moved to https://github.com/ros2-gbp/ros2_socketcan-release at some time during `humble` release.

+Currently, `humble` and newer distros are handled in the new repository.

+This repository will stay only for historical purposes for `galactic` and older distros.

 ## ros2_socketcan (humble) - 1.3.0-1

 The packages in the `ros2_socketcan` repository were released into the `humble` distro by running `/usr/bin/bloom-release --rosdistro humble ros2_socketcan` on `Tue, 16 Jul 2024 19:57:30 -0000`